CE-Programming/toolchain/docs/static/hardware.rst

 The LCD controller is a logic block that sends pixels from VRAM to the physical display.
 TI's operating system uses VRAM in a 16-bits-per-pixel format, but the LCD controller also supports other formats:

-- 24-bit color, which uses way too RAM;
+- 24-bit color, which uses way too much RAM;
 - other 16- and 15-bit color formats;
 - 8-bit palettized color, using one byte per pixel and allowing double bufferiing;
 - 4-bit palettized color, using even less RAM and packing in two pixels per byte;